Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 toc_sticky: true
 ---

-> The default scenario for the article is now using system-assigned managed identity.
-An "Alternative scenarios" section with step for using credentials, user-assigned managed identity and custom registries has been added.
->
->**Windows containers do not support pulling images over virtual network integration*
->
->***ASEv2 do not support pulling images from a registry url that needs to be resolved in custom DNS servers*

 Securing access to your site is important, but securing access to the source of your site is often equally important.

 In this article I will walk you through setting up a Linux web app with secure, network-isolated access to the container registry.
 The scenario is intentionally kept simple to focus on the architecture and configuration.